 The addition of texture to a room changes how we perceive it to feel — that’s why it also affects how a room looks.
 A room with just four plain walls and the bare minimum amount of accessories might feel a little bland.
-Not only would it lack visual impact, it would also take away dimension from a space.
+Not only would it lack visual impact, but it would also take away dimension from a space.

 Those who are new to interior designing might overlook the element of textures.
 After all, most people think first about colour palettes and furniture placement when we speak of interior design.
 However, an experienced interior designer is trained to look at the room as a whole — which includes texturing — so as to really make the room pop.